LaunchCodeEducation/skills-back-end-java/java4python/introduction/README.md

 public static void main(String[] args)
 ```

 You will notice that we indented this line once, as it sits one level inside of our class definition.
 Unlike in Python, such indentation is not required; it is simply a convention applied for the purpose of readability and consistency.
-Instead of indentattion, what signifies to the compiler that this method definition is part of the `Hello` class is the fact that it is part of the block associated with that class.
+Instead of indentation, what signifies to the compiler that this method definition is part of the `Hello` class is the fact that it is part of the block associated with that class.
 In other words, it's the outer set of curly braces that make this explicit.

 Everything on this line is significant, and is part of the identification of this method.
 For example, the following lines look similar but are in fact treated by Java as completely different methods: